yuvalbarak8/server/README.md

-All API requests should be made to the base URL: http://localhost:12345/
+All API requests should be made to the base URL: http://localhost:8989/

+to run the server you need to run the tcp first.

 User Endpoints:
 GET /users/:id